Many managers and employees find it difficult to hold a challenging conversation.

 Using a short profile, participants identify their preferred style when holding a challenging conversation – aggressive, assertive or passive.

 We also explore the key skills of showing empathy, asking great questions and creating the context for being a good listener.

-The workshop concludes with a practical challenging conversation work-related role-play.
+The webinar concludes with a practical challenging conversation work-related role-play.